PendragonDevelopment/intro-game/README.md

 We have in our inventory a note, a lantern, a small hunting knife, and a magic wand.

+There is a building that looks old and run down, and a farmhouse.

 What do we do next?